EliasDB21/data-analytics-education/README.md

 ![Background — GenAI experience (general, programming, analytics, APIs)](images/IMAGEN8.jpg) *Figure 8 — Experience with ChatGPT/GenAI in general, for programming, for analytics, and with generative APIs.*

+#### Case Study Design
+- Traditional Approach: Participants first completed a data analytics project using standard Python packages (e.g., scikit-learn, pandas, seaborn) in Google Colab.
+- ChatGPT Approach: Participants then repeated the project with conventional ChatGPT assistance, using the tool mainly for generating code snippets.
+- LIDA + GPT Approach: Finally, participants completed the project using LIDA integrated with the GPT-4 API, enabling automated data summarization, exploration, and advanced visualizations in response to any prompt originating from the project’s source code itself.

+### Motivation
+Teaching data analytics to learners from **non-computing backgrounds** is challenging: mastering code, reasoning about data, and producing clear visual evidence can feel like three separate hurdles.
+This study examines whether **visualization-aware uses of Generative AI (GenAI)** can lower those hurdles in formal education, not by replacing instruction, but by aligning assistance with the goals of an analytics pipeline.

 ### Experimental setup
 All participants completed the **same analytics project** within a timed session that emphasized three CRISP-DM phases explicitly taught beforehand: **Business Understanding**, **Data Understanding**, and **Evaluation**.
 To compare workflows fairly, each person experienced **three approaches** to the same task: